josefK128/tree-of-thoughts-prolog/README.md

 # @ToT-prolog README.md

-* code for example tree-of-thoughts pompting/reasoning methodology using a 'world' consisting of a Prolog knowledge base (facts and rules)

 * The package uses a venv virtual environment (env/) - to create env run:
 ```py -m venv env```